7Block Labs

 KlarnaUSD and the New Wave of Payment Stablecoins: What Devs Should Copy (and Avoid)

-• Klarna is launching a USD‑backed stablecoin called KlarnaUSD, live on testnet now and slated for mainnet in 2026.
-It’s being issued via Bridge’s Open Issuance platform and will settle on Tempo, a payments‑focused L1 incubated by Stripe and Paradigm.
-Klarna says the first target is cheaper cross‑border and everyday payments at Klarna scale. (investors.klarna.com)
+• Klarna is rolling out a new USD-backed stablecoin called KlarnaUSD, which is already up and running on testnet, with plans to hit mainnet in 2026.
+This is all happening through Bridge’s Open Issuance platform, and it’ll be settling on Tempo, a payments-focused Layer 1 that was incubated by Stripe and Paradigm.
+Klarna’s main goal here is to make cross-border and everyday payments cheaper, leveraging their scale. (investors.klarna.com)

-• The regulatory backdrop changed in 2025: in the U.S., the bipartisan GENIUS Act created a federal regime for payment stablecoin issuers; in the EU, MiCA’s stablecoin rules have been live since June 30, 2024.
-If you’re launching or accepting payment stablecoins in 2026, both frameworks will shape your design choices. (whitehouse.gov)
+• The regulatory landscape shifted in 2025: in the U.S., the bipartisan GENIUS Act set up a federal framework for payment stablecoin issuers, while in the EU, MiCA’s rules for stablecoins have been in effect since June 30, 2024.
+If you're planning on launching or accepting payment stablecoins in 2026, you’ll need to keep these frameworks in mind as they’ll influence your design choices. (whitehouse.gov)

 What’s truly new in Klarna’s approach

-1. A payments‑first chain that hides the crypto UX
+1. A payments-first chain that simplifies the crypto experience

-2. Issuance via a vertically integrated stablecoin platform
+2. Issuance through a vertically integrated stablecoin platform

-Bridge’s Open Issuance bundles reserve management (cash/USTs), compliance tooling, on/off‑ramps, cards, and shared liquidity/interoperability among participating stablecoins.
-That compresses time‑to‑market and avoids a spaghetti of vendors. (stripe.com)
+Bridge’s Open Issuance pulls together reserve management (cash/USTs), compliance tools, on/off-ramps, cards, and shared liquidity/interoperability with other stablecoins.
+This way, it speeds up the time-to-market and keeps things simple by steering clear of a tangled mess of vendors. (stripe.com)

-With GENIUS Act in the U.S. and MiCA in the EU, teams can design to concrete licensing, redemption, reserve, and disclosure rules instead of “best effort.”
-Expect auditors and bank partners to insist on those specifics in 2026. (whitehouse.gov)
+With the GENIUS Act now in place in the U.S. and MiCA coming into play in the EU, teams can finally work with solid licensing, redemption, reserve, and disclosure rules instead of just doing their best.
+You can bet that auditors and bank partners are going to want to see those details in 2026.
+Check it out here: (whitehouse.gov)

 What to copy from KlarnaUSD (the good patterns)

-• Prioritize chains that support sub‑second finality, high throughput, and stablecoin‑denominated fees (or robust fee sponsorship) so end users never need a separate gas token.
-This is explicitly part of Tempo’s model. (paradigm.xyz)
+• Focus on using chains that offer sub‑second finality, high throughput, and fees in stablecoin (or have solid fee sponsorship).
+This way, users won’t have to deal with a separate gas token.
+That’s a key part of Tempo’s approach. (paradigm.xyz)

-• Copy: Industrial issuance and reserve ops on day one
+• Industrial issuance and reserve ops on day one

-• Use a mature issuance stack (like Open Issuance) to standardize reserve composition (cash/T‑bills), audit cadence, black/whitelists, emergency controls, and global on/off‑ramps.
-Not glamorous—but these are the questions your CFO, regulator, and card partners will ask in the first meeting. (bridge.xyz)
+• Start with a solid issuance stack like Open Issuance.
+It helps you standardize things like reserve composition (think cash/T-bills), audit frequency, black/whitelists, emergency controls, and global on/off‑ramps.
+It might not sound exciting, but trust me, these are the exact questions your CFO, regulators, and card partners will bring up right away. (bridge.xyz)

-• Copy: Clear, public roadmap with dates and environments
+• Clear, public roadmap with dates and environments

-• Klarna published “testnet now, mainnet 2026.”
-That reduces vendor risk for partners and gives your engineering and audit teams a schedule to attach to.
-Ship your testnet endpoints, SDKs, and sandbox docs publicly. (investors.klarna.com)
+• Klarna laid it out with “testnet now, mainnet 2026.”
+This approach minimizes vendor risk for your partners and gives your engineering and audit teams a timeline to work with.
+Make sure to publicly release your testnet endpoints, SDKs, and sandbox documentation. (investors.klarna.com)

 What to avoid (pitfalls we see in 2024-2025 stablecoin projects)

-• Avoid: Single‑chain lock‑in on a newborn L1
+• Stay away from: Single‑chain lock‑in on a newborn L1

-• Tempo is promising, but new.
-To de‑risk, design a multi‑rail strategy that includes established networks where your users already are (e.g., Solana for consumer UX, Ethereum L2s for enterprise settlement, and CCTP for USDC mobility). (paxos.com)
+• Tempo shows a lot of promise, but it’s still new.
+To play it safe, think about a multi‑rail strategy that taps into established networks where your users already hang out.
+Consider using Solana for a better consumer experience, Ethereum L2s for enterprise settlements, and CCTP for easy USDC mobility. (paxos.com)

-• Requiring users to hold a gas token immediately craters conversion.
-Implement fee sponsorship or stablecoin‑feepay on supported chains; this is a make‑or‑break. (paradigm.xyz)
+• If you make users hold a gas token, you’re going to see a major drop in conversions.
+Instead, implement fee sponsorship or stablecoin‑feepay on supported chains; this could really make a difference. (paradigm.xyz)

-• Monthly third‑party attestations (and daily dashboard deltas) are becoming table stakes.
-Ripple’s RLUSD transparency portal is a good reference for the cadence and detail institutions expect. (ripple.com)
+• Monthly third‑party attestations and daily dashboard updates are quickly becoming standard practice.
+Check out Ripple’s RLUSD transparency portal for a solid example of the kind of detail and frequency institutions are looking for. (ripple.com)

-• Avoid: “Tron everywhere” shortcuts if your compliance team won’t accept it
+• Stay away from: “Tron everywhere” shortcuts if your compliance team won’t accept it

 Reference architecture: a 2026 payment stablecoin stack that passes audit